thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel.md

 ---
 title: [RHEL Deployment Overview]
 summary: "Run ThoughtSpot on your own internally managed RedHat Enterprise Linux (RHEL) 7.7 or 7.8 image."
-last_updated: 7/22/2020
+last_updated: 4/8/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Starting with Release 6.0.4, you have the flexibility to run ThoughtSpot on an RHEL image that your organization manages internally.
+This enables your organization to manage the OS and perform SysAdmin tasks.

 In Release 6.0.5, ThoughtSpot runs on RHEL 7.7 or RHEL 7.8.